medenagan/IsClear/README.md

 ## An extension to scrape and unfollow users who doesn't follow you back on Instagram

-This is a just an educational project and it's not intended to be used in any real application.
+This is just an educational project and it's not intended to be used in any real application.

 The scope of this extension is to explore the **potentiality of the Chromium extension API**.